rburton/teamcollab/docs/user-features.md

 > Imagine a homepage where each Project’s name and overview are displayed as tiles.
 Click one, and you see its conversations array as expandable sections (e.g., “UI Design,” “Budget Planning”).
 It’s a quick way to jump into the right topic without digging.

 # Conversation View
 > For each Conversation, the purpose could sit at the top like a sticky note (“Focus: Finalize wireframes”).
-Below, Messages flow in a chat-style UI, with persona names in bold colors and user messages in a neutral tone.
+Below, Messages flow in a chat-style UI, with assistant names in bold colors and user messages in a neutral tone.
 It’d visually distinguish the team at a glance.

 # Persona Profiles
 > Clicking a Persona’s name in a Message could pop up a mini-profile: “Name: Alex, Expertise: Machine Learning, Company: xAI (or null).”
 It’d help users remember who’s who, especially with custom Personas.